guiguiw/eegfist/README.md

 - current fvs yield non-usable results when run on class 1 vs class 2 (roughly 51%)

 ## Long summary
- - reading the edfs proved to be a pita. some scripts have been created to mash up the working parts of various edfreaders (see docedf file for details)
+ - reading the edfs proved to be kind of troublesome. some scripts have been created to glue the working parts of various edflibs together (see docedf file for details)
  - matlab has been chosen for signal processing because it provides easy access to a lot of usefull signal processing libraries
  - __first (naive) approach__
    - calculate the FFT for each channel.